bookofproofs/fpl.net/README.md

 The paper also contains a description of a proof of concept that is based on some first FPL code examples you can find in this repository as well as the original syntax diagrams of the FPL grammar (version 1.0.0).

-# 3 Proof of Concept (Work-in-Progress)

-There is a proof of concept (PoC) based on the above requirements.
-Contributions are welcome.

-# In progress:
-* The FPL grammar and parser based on F# / FParsec library

-# Open tasks (among others)
-* IDE extension for FPL (e.g. based on Visual Studio)
-* FPL interpreter

-# 4 Getting Started

-## 4.1 Software dependencies
-* Use F# (.NET 6.0)
-* Install the following Nuget packages:
-  * FSharp.Core by Microsoft (latest)
-  * FParsec by Stephan Tolksdorf (latest)
-  * Microsoft.NET.Test.Sdk (latest)
-  * MSTest.TestAdapter (latest)
-## 4.2 Testing
-* Open the solution in Fpl/Fpl.sln with Visual Studio (eg. Microsoft Visual Studio Community 2022)
-* Build and run the tests